Pokemon UNITE

 Hard Counter with Disables and Burst Damage

 At its core, Hoopa is all about generating strategic plays using its warp moves like Hyperspace Hole and Rings Unbound.
-Its direct support capabilities in the form of Trick are a bit lackluster compared to other support moves in the game and are usually dependent on the ally it is linking to.
-Make sure to keep your allies within reach for a better chance of survivability and keep Hyperspace Hole at the ready for quick escapes.
+Its direct support capabilities in the form of Trick are a bit lackluster compared to other support moves in the game and are usually dependent on the linked ally.
+Pokemon that can disrupt or take advantage of Hoopa's warping moves are ideal counters.

 Best Counters